 Haiti's community radio movement / "Alternative" media theory and practice

 Once the coup ended, with the help of Sosyete Animaskyon Kominikasyon Sosyal (SAKS) and others, grassroots organizations around the country opened dozens of community radio stations.
-Regan documented the movement with a video, with articles like this one on Creole for IPS, in a dissertation and in articles, like this one for Media Development and this one for Américas.
+Working with a team, I documented the movement with a video (in Creole), and with articles like this one on Creole for IPS, in a dissertation and in articles, like this one for Media Development and this one for Américas.

-Video from 2010 post-earthquake visit to Radyo Zetwal, in the mountains above Petit-Goâve.
+One of three videos from the 2010 post-earthquake fact-finding mission.
+This is from a visit to Radyo Zetwal, in the mountains above Petit-Goâve.
+The other two are here (click) - on REFRAKA and to SAKS.

 Former investigative journalism students train leaders from the womens' community radio animators network.